GlacierMIP/GlacierMIP4/README.md

 ---

-## 4.7.
-File format and naming conventions
+## 5. Output file format and naming conventions

 Separate files must be submitted for hindcast and the projection results, for annual and monthly variables and for each RGI region and climate scenario.
 All output must be provided as NetCDF files following GlacierMIP4 conventions.